TimArthur391/CURE_Ethiopia_Gait_Lab_Pole_Test/README.md

 # CURE_Ethiopia_Gait_Lab_Pole_Test
  As part of the CMAS requirements for a gait lab, a 'pole test' must be completed everyday that the lab is used for patient data collection.

+ The test detailed here uses: (1) a rigid pole with a marker pair placed near the top, and a marker pair placed near the bottom; (2) whilst Vicon Nexus is recording, the pole should be pressed into all 4 corners of each force plate, with pressure being applied by pivoting the pole in a circular motion; (3) the trial is reconstructed and 'Pole_Test_Vx.py' is run; (4) the midpoint of each pair is found and used to construct a line between these 2 points within the local coordinate system; (5) the x and y coordinates where this line intersects the floor (where z = 0 in the local coordinate system), is compared to the x and y coordinates output from the force plates centre of pressure measurement; (6) the root mean squared error between these coordinates is calculated, and if it is less than 20mm, then it is deemed a pass.

+ The jupyter notebook that was used to analyse, write and debug this code has been included as it explains the code step by step.

  For more information on the pole test see the following references:

 Baker R. The “Poker” test: a spot check to confirm the accuracy of kinetic gait data.
 Gait Posture.
 1997;5(2):177-8.